"Oh, life is a glorious

 What forms our values, goals, and ideals?

-Now, everyone knows how Anger feels––or Pleasure, Sorrow, Joy, and Grief —yet we still know almost nothing about how those processes actually work.
-As Alexander Pope asks in his Essay on Man, are these things that we can understand?
+Now, everyone knows how Anger feels––or Pleasure, Sorrow, Joy, and Grief —yet as Alexander Pope suggests in his Essay on Man, we still know almost nothing about how those processes actually work.

 Describe or fix one movement of his mind?